 Among the important caveats to many wedding insurance policies:

-If you're planning an outdoor wedding and encounter drizzle or depressing gray skies, you're out of luck if you want to postpone the nuptials for a better photo day.
+Weather: If you're planning an outdoor wedding and encounter drizzle or depressing gray skies, you're out of luck if you want to postpone the nuptials for a better photo day.

 But should some extreme weather make it impossible for anyone in your wedding party or the majority of your guests to attend, then your policy will kick in if you need to cancel or postpone.
 Keep in mind "extreme" means snowstorms, hurricanes, earthquakes, or other major events that close down airports, highways, etc. If extreme weather damages your wedding site -- say a hurricane destroys the reception hall -- your policy will cover the costs of rearranging your wedding plans.